 Bil’s rating (out of 5): BBBBB

 USA, 1976.
 Warner Bros., Wildwood Enterprises.
 Screenplay by William Goldman, based on the book by Carl Bernstein, Bob Woodward.
 Cinematography by Gordon Willis.
 Produced by Walter Coblenz.
 Music by David Shire.
 Production Design by George Jenkins.
 Costume Design by Bernie Pollack.
 Film Editing by Robert L. Wolfe.
-Academy Awards 1976.
-Golden Globe Awards 1976.
-National Board of Review Awards 1976.
-New York Film Critics Awards 1976.

-Robert Redford and Dustin Hoffman are perfectly cast as Bob Woodward and Carl Bernstein, the two reporters for the Washington Post who are both assigned to the break-in of Democratic headquarters at the Watergate hotel in preparation for the 1972 election.
-At first the two men have a hard time working together, Bernstein is aggressive and passionate, Woodward is cool and collected, but when a member of the Republican re-election committee is implicated in the break-in, they find their styles working more and more symbiotically as they go after possible witnesses to find out more about what is really going on.
-Meanwhile, back at the Post headquarters, editor Ben Bradlee (a marvelous Jason Robards) wants to give them room to move but is anxious that they not ruffle the wrong feathers without enough proof.
+Robert Redford and Dustin Hoffman are perfectly cast as Bob Woodward and Carl Bernstein, two reporters for the Washington Post who are both assigned to the break-in of Democratic headquarters at the Watergate hotel ahead of the 1972 election.
+At first, the two men have a hard time working together, Bernstein is aggressive and passionate, Woodward is cool and collected, but when a member of the Republican re-election committee is implicated in the break-in, they find their styles working more and more symbiotically as they go after possible witnesses to find out more about what is really going on.
+Back at Post headquarters, editor Ben Bradlee (a marvelous Jason Robards) wants to give them room to move but is anxious that they not ruffle the wrong feathers without enough proof.